coder966/react-rich-ui/docs/v1/components/RruPageableTable.md

 | cancelLabel | Confirmation dialog cancel button label | No |

 ### getRetainedTableSearchObject
 This function allows you to read the table persisted search object even after the table has been de-mounted due to navigation or page refresh.
-This comes handy when you want to re-initialize the search form with the same last values it was in before the table (alongside with the search form) is destroyed.
+This comes in handy when you want to re-initialize the search form with the same last values it was in before the table (alongside with the search form) is destroyed.

-In case you have multiple tables in the same page, just provide the function with the table index (1-based).
-Please note that the index counts only the tables that have `retainSearchObject=true`.
+In case you have multiple tables in the same page, just provide the function with the table endpoint.
+If you don't specify the endpoint, there is no guarantee on which table of which it will return the search object.